usc-mrel/python-ismrmrd-server/readme.md

 - [mrd2gif.py](mrd2gif.py): This program converts an MRD image .h5 file into an animated GIF for quick previews.

 There are several example "modules" that can be selected by specifying their name via the config (`-c`) argument:
-- [invertcontrast.py](invertcontrast.py): This program accepts both incoming raw data as well as image data.
+- [invertcontrast.py](invertcontrast.py): This module accepts both incoming raw data as well as image data.
 The image contrast is inverted and images are sent back to the client.

-- [simplefft.py](simplefft.py): This file contains code for performing a rudimentary image reconstruction from raw data, consisting of a Fourier transform, sum-of-squares coil combination, signal intensity normalization, and removal of phase oversampling.
+- [simplefft.py](simplefft.py): This module contains code for performing a rudimentary image reconstruction from raw data, consisting of a Fourier transform, sum-of-squares coil combination, signal intensity normalization, and removal of phase oversampling.

-- [rgb.py](rgb.py): This program accepts incoming image data, applies a jet colormap, and sends RGB images back to the client.
+- [rgb.py](rgb.py): This module accepts incoming image data, applies a jet colormap, and sends RGB images back to the client.

-- [analyzeflow.py](analyzeflow.py): This program accepts velocity phase contrast image data and performs basic masking.
+- [analyzeflow.py](analyzeflow.py): This module accepts velocity phase contrast image data and performs basic masking.

+- [report.py](report.py): This module provides an example of generating report from a dictionary of parameters (keys) and their corresponding values.
+An image with a text table is returned to the client and values are stored in the MetaAttributes to allow for batch scripted parsing.

 ##  4. <a name='Savingincomingdata'></a>Saving incoming data
 It may be desirable for the MRD server to save a copy of incoming data from the client.
 For example, if the client is an MRI scanner, then the saved data can be used for offline simulations at a later time.
 This may be particularly useful when the MRI scanner client is sending image data, as images are not stored in a scanner's raw data file and would otherwise require offline simulation of the MRI scanner reconstruction as well.